Smoking and surgerySurgery - quitting smoking; Surgery - quitting tobacco; Wound healing - smoking

-Quitting smoking and other tobacco products before surgery can help your recover and outcome after surgery.
+Quitting smoking and other tobacco products before surgery can improve your recovery and outcome after surgery.

-Most people who successfully quit smoking have tried and failed in past attempts.
-So don't give up.
-Try to learn things your from past attempts that will help you succeed.
+Most people who successfully quit smoking have tried and failed many times.
+DO NOT give up.
+Learning from your past tries can help you succeed.

 - Blood clots and aneurysms in the brain, which can lead to strokes

 - Coronary artery disease, including chest pain (angina) and heart attacks